 After leasing new patrol cars a year or so ago, cameras still have not been installed in all of the marked patrol cars in the Sheriff’s fleet.
 Nor are the deputies equipped with body cameras.
 Lack of funds will probably be the excuse but like we have pointed out many times cameras take a back seat to luxury trucks.
 The Sheriff we all know loves the lights and cameras from the press, but when it comes to her patrol deputies just only a few have been installed.
-Recent news articles have been published that have shown that officers were complained on and were exonerated because of patrol car cameras, and body cameras.
-Saving the officers careers, and money for the tax payers in possible civil law suits.
-The main reason for the equipment however is OFFICER SAFETY.
+Recent news articles have been published that have shown that officers were complained about and were exonerated because of patrol car cameras, and body cameras.
+Saving the officers careers, and money for the taxpayers in possible civil lawsuits.
+The main reason for the equipment, however, is OFFICER SAFETY.
 It should not take this long for now a second term Sheriff to properly equip deputies with this vital piece of equipment, but yes we live in a luxury sheriff’s department in Morgan County whereas the Sheriff firmly believes by her very actions that purchases of expensive trucks for her and her command staff is more of a first priority than vital equipment like patrol and body cameras for the deputies.
-Lights, cameras, only by the media apparently interest the part -time Sheriff in this county.
+Lights, cameras, only by the media apparently interest the part-time Sheriff in this county.
 There is something very wrong with this picture.
 Time to turn the channel Morgan County, we cannot make this stuff up.
 Ask the questions, get the answers.

 See Backup Articles Below

 Morgan sheriff plans to install dash cameras in entire patrol fleet